What FOX analysts Brady Quinn, Joel Klatt said about Notre Dame football

 Kelly passed Lou Holtz and Ara Parseghian last season.
 He passed Frank Leahy the season before that.
 He sits tied at 105 wins with perhaps the greatest of them all, legendary Knute Rockne, going into the game against the Badgers at Soldier Field in Chicago.

-If Kelly's No. 12 Irish (3-0) beat No. 18 Wisconsin (1-1), he'll notch his 106th career victory in his 12th season at Notre Dame.
+If Kelly’s No. 12 Irish (3-0) beat No. 18 Wisconsin (1-1), he will notch his 106th career victory in his 12th season at Notre Dame.
 He'll be on track for his seventh double-digit win season in South Bend and his fourth in a row.

 Those were hard to come by when he accepted the job ahead of the 2010 season.
 Notre Dame had two double-digit win season in the 16 years before Kelly came along.
 FOX Sports radio host Colin Cowherd asked former Irish quarterback Brady Quinn earlier this month what has allowed Kelly to right the ship and restore a winning culture at a place that is always supposed to have one.